Anglo-Japanese Alliance: Cultural exchanges

 The alliance formed the basis for positive trading and cultural exchanges between Britain and Japan.
 Japanese agencies published numerous English-language releases and publications.
 Rapid industrialisation and the development of the Japanese armed forces provided significant new export opportunities for British shipyards and arms manufacturers.
-Japanese educated in Britain were also able to bring new technology to Japan, such as advances in ophthalmology.
+Japanese educated in Britain brought new knowledge in science, engineering, and medicine to Japan, such as advances in fluid- and thermo-dynamics, and ophthalmology.
 British artists of the time such as James McNeill Whistler, Aubrey Beardsley and Charles Rennie Mackintosh were heavily inspired by Japanese kimono, swords, crafts and architecture.

 Unique cultural exchanges included that the author Yoshimoto Tadasu (b.
 1878, d.
 1973), who wrote True Britain (Shin no Eikoku) in 1902, was the first blind person in Japan to receive higher education, and brought some British ideas on public welfare to Japan.
 The clergyman Kumagai Tetsutaro (b.
 1883, d.
 1979) praised the book as having a major impact on opportunities for people with blindness.

 The Japan–British Exhibition in 1910 in White City, London had eight million visitors.
 It sought to promote knowledge of Japan's modernization and the idea of an 'alliance of peoples' between Britain and Japan.
 It featured Japanese fine arts, musicians, Sumo demonstrations, and influenced by Edwardian expectations, it featured exhibitions of Ainu, Taiwanese and Japanese 'villages'.
 The organizers portrayed a cultural-historical parallel between Britain and Japan as symmetrical "Island Empires" in East and West.
 Organized by the Japanese government, it was one of the largest such expositions at its time.

 Limitations

-Despite the ostensibly friendly relations between Britain and Japan during the early 20th century, the relationship started to strain over various issues.
+Despite the purportedly friendly relations between Britain and Japan during the early 20th century, the relationship started to strain over various issues.
 One such strain was the issue of the "racial equality clause" as proposed by the Japanese delegation at the Paris Peace Conference.
 The clause, which was to be attached to the Covenant of the League of Nations, was compatible with the British stance of equality for all subjects as a principle for maintaining imperial unity; however, there were significant deviations in the stated interests of Britain's dominions, notably Australia, and the British delegation ultimately acceded to imperial opposition and declined to support the clause.

 Another strain was the Twenty-One Demands issued by Japan to the Republic of China in 1915.
 The demands would have drastically increased Japanese influence in China and transformed the Chinese state into a de facto protectorate of Japan.
 Feeling desperate, the Chinese government appealed to Britain and the U.S., which forced Japan to moderate the demands issued; ultimately, the Japanese government gained little influence in China, but lost prestige amongst the Western nations (including Britain, which was affronted and no longer trusted the Japanese as a reliable ally).